schabluk/demerzel/README.md

 This repository contains basic setup, to quickly bootstrap new project for a web application.

-The intention is also, to provide opinionated list of technologies, that boost productivity, and can be used to create modern, sophisticated web applications, that are robust and easy to maintain.
+The intention is also to provide opinionated list of technologies, that boost productivity, and can be used to create modern, sophisticated web applications, that are robust and easy to maintain.

 ## Features